tmz22/Leaflet-mapping-earthquakes/README.md

 ### Before You Begin

-1. Create a new repository for this project called `leaflet-challenge`. **Do
+1. Create a new repository for this project called `leaflet-challenge`.

 2. Clone the new repository to your computer.